-Note: Beginning with the 2013-2014 academic year, if a person is Active Duty in the military or utilizing military educational benefits, then the board shall deem that person an in-district resident for tuition purposes.
+Note: If a person is Active Duty in the military or utilizing military educational benefits, then the board shall deem that person an indistrict resident for tuition purposes.

 International students may be considered in-district students if they:

 - graduated from a high school in the RVC district and hold a student visa or - have a sponsor who lives within the district and signs a form verifying sponsorship and guaranteeing payment of tuition, fees, and miscellaneous college charges.